-416 Highland Avenue Building B, Cheshire, CT
+345 Highland Avenue, Cheshire, CT

-416 Highland Avenue Building B, Cheshire, CT
+345 Highland Avenue, Cheshire, CT

 Experienced Therapist

-In the last 20 years, I have focused my career on working with children and families navigating overwhelming stress and life challenges.
+In the past 20+ years, I have focused my career on working with children and families navigating overwhelming stress and life challenges.
 I have worked in group homes, residential settings, therapeutic schools, EMPS mobile crisis, as an IICAPS clinician, in psychiatric inpatient hospitals, outpatient clinics, and with criminal justice systems, DCF (child welfare) and Juvenile Justice systems.
 I understand the systems and can help you and your child(ren) to navigate them while working towards your individual goals.

 During times of crisis, overwhelming emotions can result in feelings of disconnection and isolation.
 Individuals and families struggle with knowing who to turn to, who they can trust, and how to move forward.